michiganaerospace/mathtools/README.md

 but at different points.
 In this example, we have deliberately resampled the curve on a domain that extends beyond the support of the original data.
 Of course, we cannot expect to fit data in this region (i.e. the ```Fit``` object does not extrapolate).
-The convention here is to set the data to zero in the regions that do not intersect the original domain.
+The convention here is to set the fit to zero in those regions that do not intersect the original domain.
 We illustrate this by plotting the resampled data: